egremyb/STIProject/README.md

 In this site you have two different roles, Administrator and Collaborator.
 If you are an Administrator, you will be able to manage the users of the site.

 You cannot access the site if you are not logged in.
-If you try to access other pages you will be redirected to the login page
+If you try to access other pages you will be redirected to the login page.

 Here are the available functions once you sign in to the site :